 The Formal Bio

-(Paul) Whitney Lackenbauer is a Professor in the Department of History and co-director of the Centre for Foreign Policy and Federalism at St. Jerome’s University in the University of Waterloo, Ontario.
-He is Honorary Lieutenant-Colonel of 1st Canadian Ranger Patrol Group based in Yellowknife, Northwest Territories.
-He is also a Fellow with the Canadian Global Affairs Institute; the Bill Graham Centre for Contemporary History; the Arctic Institute of North America; the Centre for Military, Security and Strategic Studies; and an adjunct professor with the Frost Centre for Canadian Studies & Indigenous Studies at Trent University.
-Whitney specializes in Arctic security, sovereignty and governance issues, modern Canadian military and diplomatic history, and Aboriginal-state relations.
+P. (Paul) Whitney Lackenbauer (pronouns he/him) is Canada Research Chair (Tier 1) in the Study of the Canadian North and Professor in the School for the Study of Canada at Trent University.
+He was Honorary Lieutenant-Colonel of 1st Canadian Ranger Patrol Group based in Yellowknife, Northwest Territories from 2014-2020.
+He is also a Fellow with the Bill Graham Centre for Contemporary History at the University of Toronto; the Arctic Institute of North America; the Centre for Military, Security and Strategic Studies at the University of Calgary; and an adjunct professor with the Brian Mulroney Institute for Government at St. Francis Xavier University and the Department of Homeland Security and Emergency Management and the Center for Arctic Security and Resilience, School of Management, University of Alaska Fairbanks.
+Whitney specializes in Arctic security, sovereignty and governance issues, modern Canadian military and diplomatic history, and Indigenous-state relations.

-Whitney’s recent books include China’s Arctic Aspirations: The Emerging Interests of a ‘Near Arctic State’ and What They Mean for Canada (co-authored, forthcoming 2017), Whole of Government through an Arctic Lens (co-edited, forthcoming 2017), Vigilans: The 1st Canadian Ranger Patrol Group (2015), Blockades or Breakthroughs?
+Whitney’s recent books include Breaking Through?
+Understanding Sovereignty and Security in the Circumpolar Arctic (co-edited, 2021); On Thin Ice?
+Perspectives on Arctic Security (co-edited, 2021); Canada and the Maritime Arctic: Boundaries, Shelves, and Waters (co-authored 2020); Custos Borealis: The Military in the Canadian North (edited 2020); Governing Complexity in the Arctic Region (co-authored 2019); Breaking the Ice Curtain?
+Russia, Canada, and Arctic Security in a Changing Circumpolar World (co-edited 2019), China’s Arctic Ambitions and What They Mean for Canada (co-authored 2018), Roots of Entanglement: Essays in Native-Newcomer Relations (co-edited 2017), Whole of Government through an Arctic Lens (co-edited 2017), Two Years Below the Horn: A Canadian’s Experiences in Antarctica, 1944-46 (co-edited 2017), The Networked North: Borders and Borderlands in the Canadian Arctic Region (co-edited 2017) , One Arctic: The Arctic Council and Circumpolar Governance (co-edited 2017), Canadian Armed Forces Arctic Operations, 1945-2015: Historical and Contemporary Lessons Learned (co-edited 2017), Vigilans: The 1st Canadian Ranger Patrol Group (2015), Blockades or Breakthroughs?
 Aboriginal Peoples Confront the Canadian State (co-edited 2014), A Historical and Legal Study of Sovereignty in the Canadian North, 1870-1942 (edited 2014), The Canadian Rangers: A Living History, 1942-2012 (2013, shortlisted for the Dafoe prize), Canada and the Changing Arctic: Sovereignty, Security and Stewardship (co-authored 2011, French translation 2015), A Commemorative History of Aboriginal People in the Canadian Military (co-authored 2010), and Arctic Front: Defending Canada in the Far North (co-authored 2008, winner of the 2009 Donner Prize).
-He is also co-editor of the Documents on Canadian Arctic Sovereignty and Security (DCASS) series and has contributed four volumes to it.
+He is also co-editor of the Documents on Canadian Arctic Sovereignty and Security (DCASS) series and has contributed twelve volumes to it.

 The Personal Bio